-5 What explains the US housing bubble?
+V What explains the US housing bubble?

-The econometric evidence strongly supports that there was a bubble in the US housing market in the early to mid-2000s.
+The econometric evidence strongly supports the view that there was a bubble in the US housing market in the early to mid-2000s.
 Some authors have attributed the price increase to an increased inflow of capital from emerging market economies (see Bernanke and Kuttner (2005), Caballero and Krishnamurthy (2009) and Bernanke et al. (2011)).
-The global savings glut hypothesis states that the increased demand for US assets pushed down long-term interest rates and thereby increased housing demand.
-Another strands of the literature has suggested that the house price increases in the 2000s were due to an increased access to credit following the subprime explosion, see e.g., Mian and Sufi (2009), Duca et al. (2011a,b), Pavlov and Wachter (2011) and Anundsen (2015).
+The global savings glut hypothesis states that increased demand for US assets pushed down long-term interest rates and thereby increased housing demand.
+Other strands of the literature have suggested that the house price increases in the 2000s were due to an increased access to credit following the subprime explosion, see e.g., Mian and Sufi (2009), Duca et al. (2011a,b), Pavlov and Wachter (2011) and Anundsen (2015).
 Unlike the US, neither Norway nor Finland had subprime mortgages, so this phenomonon is particular to the US.
-Furthermore, whereas the US was running major current account deficits since the 1990s, both Norway and Finland were running major surpluses over this period.
-Thus, both these factors could provide a reasonable explanation to why the US experience was so different from the Finnish and Norwegian experience.12
+Furthermore, whereas the US had been running major current account deficits since the 1990s, both Norway and Finland had been running major surpluses over this period.
+Thus, both these factors could provide a reasonable explanation as to why the US experience was so different from the Finnish and Norwegian experience.12